-This manual has been designed for experienced thermal arc spray operators and must be read completely before using the equipment.
+This manual has been designed for experienced Thermal Arc Spray operators and must be read completely before using the equipment.
 If you lack experience or are unfamiliar with the practices and safe operation of welding equipment, please consult your foreman.
 Do not attempt to install, operate, or perform maintenance on this equipment unless you are qualified and have read and understood this manual.
 If in doubt about installing or operating this equipment, contact your distributor.

 For the safe and successful use of this equipment, be sure the information contained in this manual reaches the operator.
 Extra copies of this manual are available upon request.
-Please specify your machine serial number.
+Specify Part Number 51088 and your machine serial number.